ehrenbrav/nestcamDIY/README.md

 ### 3.1 Connect the Camera

-On the Pi, use your fingernail to carefully push both sides of the tiny black plastic connector bar straight out from the Pi.
+On the Pi, use your fingernail to carefully push both sides of the tiny black plastic CSI connector bar straight out from the Pi.
 It should slide out about 1 millimeter.
 Be gentle, since you do not want to break this piece.
+See the image above for reference as to where this is.

 - The ribbon cable that came attached to your camera might be the wrong size for the Pi.
 The one listed in the Bill of Materials is the correct one.
 - Insert the ribbon cable with the metal contact strips facing the Pi.
 Be careful here - the contact strips need to be touching the contact points on the Pi...otherwise it will not work and this is an easy mistake to make.